leeneil/pytorch-yolo2/README.md

+## Log

+What I did to the original `pytorch-yolo2`

+- Max number of label boxes increased to 1024 from 50
+- `utils.py` renamed to `peakent_utils.py` to avoid name conflict

 ### pytorch-yolo2
 Convert https://pjreddie.com/darknet/yolo/ into pytorch.
 This repository is trying to achieve the following goals.
 - [x] implement RegionLoss, MaxPoolStride1, Reorg, GolbalAvgPool2d